vikaskedia/app.aiworkspace.pro/src/components/initial-consultaion/design.md

 Goals with priority and below each goal:
     -- Tasks with priority

-Once the user agrees on the plan below the matter the following are created:
+Once the user agrees on the plan below the workspace the following are created:
 1. Events
 2. Files
 3. Goals